-- Small fuzzy larvae that infest

 There are at least four different dermestid carpet beetles that invade homes.
 All are less than 1/4" long, some only 1/8", some are a uniformly dark color while others have brown, white or black scales on their back.
 All have a larval stage that appears "fuzzy" or "hairy".

-Adult beetles feed on plant pollen and nectar but the fuzzy, worm-like larvae feed on, wool, fur, hide, animal horn, feathers, hair, silk, linen, cotton, and rayon.
+Adult beetles feed on plant pollen and nectar but the fuzzy, worm-like larvae feed on, wool, fur, hide, animal horn, feathers, hair, silk.
 Soiled fabrics are much more likely to attract carpet beetle feeding than clean fabrics.
 In addition to animal-based fibers carpet beetle larvae also infest stored foods such as cereal, grains, nuts, dry pet food and spices.

 The adult beetles are usually found moving slowly on walls or floors.
 Fuzzy shed skins from larvae are sometimes found in cabinets and draws.
 Since the beetles are fairly mobile the actual infestation of larvae may be some distance away from where you see beetles.